anju3balthazar/Voice-Based-Email-for-Visually-Impaired/README.md

 ## Language used
    Java

+## Modules Used

+   1. Login Module
+   2. Send Mail Module

 ## Features
 1. Voice Commands: Users can manage their emails entirely through voice commands.

 2. Simplified Interaction: Eliminates mouse points and keyboard shortcuts, allowing users to touch anywhere on the screen to respond to emails.

 3. Voice Input for Recipient Email: Users can enter the receiver's email address through voice commands.
-The system will read back the entered input for confirmation before                                      sending the email.
+The system will speak back the entered input using the Text-to-         Speech Feature for confirmation before sending the email.

 4. SMTP Protocol: Uses SMTP protocol to send emails, ensuring secure and reliable email delivery.